 Include These Fatigue Fighting Foods In Your Diet

-Good fats and protein are needed to make all hormones, including stress hormones, thyroid hormones and insulin. e best sources of healthy cholesterol are found in coconut oil, avocados, eggs, butter, hemp oil and bone broth.
+Good fats and protein are needed to make all hormones, including stress hormones, thyroid hormones, and insulin.
+The best sources of healthy cholesterol are found in coconut oil, avocados, eggs, butter, hemp oil, and bone broth.
 As for protein, just about every plant contains protein, as do animal products, but protein cannot be absorbed without fat.
-Therefore, the best sources would be avocados, olives, hemp seeds, spirulina, eggs, fish and grass-fed meat.
+Therefore, the best sources would be avocados, olives, hemp seeds, spirulina, eggs, fish, and grass-fed meat.
 “You don’t want to eat anything that has synthetic hormones pumped into it.
 Go for organic,” suggests nutritionist Daniella Smith.

 A vitamin B12 deficiency is quite common, and the latest solution kills two birds with one stone.
-Today we now know that B12 is made from bacteria.
-Therefore, adding properly fermented foods, such as sauerkraut or kimchi, into your diet firstly gives you an instant B12 inoculation and, secondly, repopulates your gut with essential flora needed for you to produce your own vitamin B12.
+Today, we now know that B12 is made from bacteria.
+Therefore, adding properly fermented foods, such as sauerkraut or kimchi, into your diet first gives you an instant B12 inoculation and, secondly, repopulates your gut with essential flora needed for you to produce your own vitamin B12.
 Fermented foods also help you to absorb nutrients and kick out toxins.
-Other B12 food sources include mackerel, sardines, oysters, organic yogurt and organic liver.
+Other B12 food sources include mackerel, sardines, oysters, organic yogurt, and organic liver.

-Folate (vitamin B9) is not only needed for red blood cell production, heart health and reproductive health, but it also has a crucial role in the brain.
-Folate is essential for our brain chemistry; it has a close relationship with dopamine, serotonin and GABA production for focused, calm, upbeat mental energy.
+Folate (vitamin B9) is not only needed for red blood cell production, heart health, and reproductive health, but it also has a crucial role in the brain.
+It is essential for our brain chemistry; it has a close relationship with dopamine, serotonin, and GABA production for focused, calm, upbeat mental energy.
 Folate comes from the Latin word meaning “leaf ”.
-Spinach and other dark green leaves are a big source, as are broccoli, chickpeas and green beans.
+Spinach and other dark green leaves are a big source, as are broccoli, chickpeas, and green beans.

 “Food can either be a slow-acting poison or an incredibly healing medicine, so choose wisely,” suggests Bentley.
 No matter how hectic your schedule is, it’s always possible to upgrade your food.
-Today we are spoilt for choice, so go on a treasure hunt and see what you can find; your energy levels will thank you.
+Today, we are spoiled for choice, so go on a treasure hunt and see what you can find; your energy levels will thank you.